-Socio-cultural and institutional aspects refer to the sociocultural acceptance and appropriateness of the system, perceptions, gender issues and compliance with legal and institutional frameworks.
+Socio-cultural and institutional aspects refer to the socio-cultural acceptance and appropriateness of the system, perceptions, gender issues and compliance with legal and institutional frameworks.

-For details on these criteria, please see the SuSanA Vision document "Towards sustainable solutions" more (www.susana.org)
+For details on these criteria, please see the SuSanA Vision document "Towards more sustainable solutions" (www.susana.org).